 For optimal practicality, the brief should contain a reminder and summary of the expected objectives.
 The goal is obviously to save time by avoiding browsing the entire content at the slightest action.

 Whenever the agency has a question or requests clarification on a point, the company must be present and provide the necessary answers so that the results best meet its expectations.

 Check that the brief has been understood

 The best way to verify that the brief has been understood is to hold a meeting (face-to-face or video conference).
 Thus, there will still be time to deal with doubts, obscure points, and differences of understanding.

 Reduce the chain of interlocutors to a minimum

 Too many people often misrepresent information.
 Thus, only the parties concerned should be present during the brief meeting.

 Keep in touch with your agency to answer their questions

 To be effective, the agency must have enough time to produce an initial version of the company’s expectations.
-Once this step is completed, it is necessary to organize a presentation meeting in order to exchange points of view, to improve certain aspects that will lead to success.
+Once this step is completed, organize a presentation meeting to exchange points of view and improve certain aspects that will lead to success.

 A brief conclusion